-Ahh the allotment…
+Ahh, the allotment…

-Its a feeling like no other and one that is hard to explain – especially to other non plot dwellers.
+Its a feeling like no other and one that is hard to explain – especially to other non-plot dwellers.
 If you are not careful it will have you up in the middle of the night with excitement and the urge to flick through the pages of the most recent seed catalogue planning next seasons crop.
-Its the calling to the soil and to a more simpler way of life which at some point I think most of us hear, but only few of us follow.
+Its the calling to the soil and to a more simpler way of life which at some point I think most of us hear, but only a few of us follow.

-A few years ago in the UK, allotment lists swelled in number as trendy TV chefs and gardeners in between preparing and eating things that would make most of us queasy, I am thinking here of Hugh Fearnley-Whittingstall and that placenta stunt back in the late 90’s, would don their wellington-boots and with fork in hand teach us the benefits of homegrown produce though our TV screens.
+A few years ago in the UK, allotment lists swelled in number as trendy TV chefs and gardeners in between preparing and eating things that would make most of us queasy, I am thinking here of Hugh Fearnley-Whittingstall and that placenta stunt back in the late ’90s, would don their wellington-boots and with fork in hand teach us the benefits of homegrown produce through our TV screens.

 How to grow fresh fruits and vegetables on your allotment without the work!

 I have been growing food for many years now in one form or another.
 For me its a great pleasure and something which is much more than just a hobby.
-For me it is life, it is sanity, it is adventure and most of all its about connection with something much bigger than any one thing – the circle of life.
+For me it is life, it is sanity, it is an adventure and most of all its about a connection with something much bigger than any one thing – the circle of life.
 One of my favourite sayings is that gardening is all about life, sex and death – of plants of course.
 And that composting is the only valid proof we have of life after death, as it continues to nourish the soil for seasons to come.

-OK that may sound all a little Tree-Huggerish, but I really feel that our connection with the stuff below our feet is what makes having an allotment so fulfilling for so many of us and turns something which could be a chore into something which is a delight.
+That may sound all a little Tree-Huggerish, but I really feel that our connection with the stuff below our feet is what makes having an allotment so fulfilling for so many of us and turns something which could be a chore into something which is a delight.

 Choose a job you love, and you will never have to work a day in your life – Confucius